The Reels: 1981: Quasimodo's Dream

 In May 1981, The Reels released the single "Shout and Deliver" as a precursor to the album considered by many to be its best work, Quasimodo's Dream.
 Here The Reels displayed an impressive maturity in song writing, backed with strong performances, inventive arrangements and top-class production.
 It peaked at No. 27 in June.
 The album's title track was released as a single but, although widely considered to be one of the best Australian singles of that period, it failed to chart.
 The band undertook the Kitchen Man Tour, which saw the stage dressed as a fully equipped Australian kitchen.

 The Reels' lack of top 10 mainstream commercial success was at odds with their strong live following, but it was due in part to the restrictive programming on commercial radio at that time, which gave little exposure to local "new wave" acts.
 The group's deteriorating relationship with Mercury was also a factor, as evidenced by the album's track listing: it included the earlier hit "According to My Heart", but a disclaimer printed on the sleeve noted that it had been included at the insistence of the record company (i.e. against the band's wishes).

 Internal tensions were also a factor in the group's career vicissitudes.
-Bliss left just after the recording of the album, to be replaced by Stephan Fidock (who had played with Ansel in the Romantics).
+Bliss left just after the recording of the album, to be replaced by Stefan Fidock (who had played with Ansel in the Romantics).
 The new five-piece lineup promoted the album with the Kitchen Man Tour, after which Ansel, Newham then Abrahams left the band.
 Now reduced to a trio (Mason, Hooper and Fidock) The Reels continued performing by augmenting their live sound with taped backing tracks, and used the new Fairlight synthesiser for studio recordings.

 1982–1985: Beautiful

-In late 1982, having signed a new contract with the RCA Records label, The Reels scored a hit with a cover of the Burt Bacharach-Hal David song, originally recorded by Herb Alpert, "This Guy's in Love with You", which reached No. 7.
-This was followed by a one-off album for K-tel, which was known for its licensed pop hit compilations and budget 'golden oldies'.
+In late 1982, having signed a new contract with the RCA Records label, The Reels recorded the Beautiful album, mainly covering middle of the road classics with a synthesiser feel.
+The Reels persuaded RCA to allow a Beautiful "Limited Collectors Edition" to be released by K-tel, known for its licensed pop hit compilations and budget 'golden oldies'.
+At the time K-tel advertised extensively on Australian TV and was widely regarded as the antithesis of credible music.
+To emphasise the point, Beautiful was released with "bad taste" artwork that matched the K-tel aesthetic.
 Although the tracks on Beautiful walked a fine line between sincere tribute and gentle parody, it proved to be the biggest success of their career, selling in excess of 40,000 copies and reaching No. 32 on the album chart, as well as being certified gold.
-The album was later released through RCA.
+A single taken from it, a cover of the Burt Bacharach-Hal David song "This Guy's in Love With You" gave the Reels their biggest hit in Australia, peaking at number 7 around November 1982.
+The album was later re-released through RCA.